-Japanese Honeysuckle Herb Uses and Medicinal Properties
+Japanese Honeysuckle Herb Uses

 Other uses for Honeysuckle include; Ground cover, Insecticide, Basketry, vines used to make baskets.
 The white-flowers of cultivar 'Halliana' has a pronounced lemon-like perfume.